mihirbaviskar/Wizard-Script/README.md

  - so far I have gotten about 10,000 of this in game currency which would have cost me about $20.00 dollars but I got it for free
  ## How does it works?
   - given the database of questions and its corresponding answers the script determines the question and selects the corresponding answer.
-   - it was quite simple only took about 1.5 hours but was quite fun